- Open a command prompt:

 On Linux/Solaris: sh <PRODUCT_HOME>/bin/wso2server.sh

-If you want to provide access to the production environment without allowing any user group (including admin) to log in to the management console, you must start the product as a worker node.
+If you want to provide access to the production environment without allowing any user group (including admin) to log into in to the management console, execute one of the following commands.you must start the product as a worker node.
 You can enable the worker node for your product in two ways:

 1. Use the -DworkerNode startup command when you start the product as shown below: